zemacedo99/Replication-Package/README.md

    **Note**: The `config.py` file contains sensitive information (your API keys) and is gitignored to ensure it isn't accidentally committed to the repository.
 Always ensure you don't manually add this file to version control.

-6. **Run the Application**:
+7. **Run the Application**:
     ```bash
     python replication_package.py
     ```
-7. **Troubleshooting**:
+8. **Troubleshooting**:
     - Ensure you're using a compatible version of Python and pip.
 Check using `python --version` and `pip --version`.
     - Consider using a virtual environment like `venv` to avoid package conflicts.
     - If a specific package causes an error, try installing it separately using `pip install <package-name>`.
     - For SSL or proxy issues, try: `pip install --trusted-host pypi.python.org --trusted-host pypi.org --trusted-host=files.pythonhosted.org -r requirements.txt`.
     - If all else fails, check the internet connection, ensure [PyPI](https://pypi.org/) is accessible, and look for specific error messages for more detailed guidance.
+    - **Institutional Restrictions:** If you're unable to run the application due to restrictions from your institution's internet connection or VPN, consider obtaining an institutional token from the API Provider support.

 ## Features

-- **Scopus Integration**: Extracts article information including titles, publication years, venues, authors, and article links from Scopus.
-- **IEEE Xplore Integration**: Retrieves article details from the IEEE digital library.
+- **Multiple Data Sources Integration:**
+    - **Scopus**
+    - **IEEE Xplore**
-- **Engineering Village (Inspec) Integration**: Gathers scholarly article information from the Engineering Village database.
+    - **Engineering Village (Inspec)**
+    - **Science Direct**
+    - **HAL Open Science**
+    - **ACM Digital Library via Crossref**

+- **CSV-based Queries:** The ability to create a search query from a CSV file with terms, streamlining the process of bulk or complex searches.

+- **Data Visualization:** After gathering and processing the data, the project offers functionality for its visualization, providing insights and easy-to-understand graphics.

-- **Error Handling**: Gracefully handles potential issues during data retrieval and extraction, ensuring consistent results.
+- **Error Handling:** Gracefully handles potential issues during data retrieval and extraction, ensuring consistent results.

 ## Contributing